1. Home

 1. Decide What Your Child Will Teach You

-If you have a younger child, you can ask them to show you how to play one of their favorite games.
+• For younger children: Ask them to show you how to play one of their favorite games.

-If your child is a LEGO fiend, ask them to show you how to follow the instructions for one of their favorite sets, so you can assemble it together.
+• For LEGO lovers: Ask them to show you how to follow the instructions for one of their favorite sets, so you can assemble it together.

-If you have an older child, ask them to show you something on your phone.
+• For older children and teens: Ask them to show you something on your phone.
 Teens seem to know all the shortcuts and features.
 I’m sure they can show you something you had no idea was even a possibility.
 I say this because my teen has shown me things that I had no idea about.
 And I always thought I was staying up to date.

 If you can’t think of anything, then ask your child if they have something they can teach you.
 You might be surprised with what they come up with.